anderslauri/eleutheria-gcp-iap/README.md

 # Open Programmatic Identity Aware Proxy for Google Cloud
 Open implementation of Programmatic Identity Aware Proxy for Google Cloud.
 Used, in example, by `nginx` or `traefik` for authentication.
 Verifies JWT issued by Google Cloud Service Account.
 Ensuring validity and signature verification, as well as, ensurning subject of claim `email` have role binding `roles/iap.httpsResourceAccess` inside project.
-Conditional bindings are supported, i.e one can configure a role binding to be restricted only to a specific `host` or `path` - and this will be recognized and evaluated in request.
+Conditional expressions are supported, i.e one can configure a role binding to be restricted only to a specific `host` or `path` - this will be recognized and evaluated in request.

 The following token types are supported for Google Service Account: